A Guide to Building Your Self-Pour Restaurant/Bar Brand 201 - Online

 It goes without saying, but in today’s heavily digital world, your online presence has a huge impact on how your customers perceive and remember your brand.
 Any restaurant that wants to stay on top of their customers’ minds and also attract new customers needs to be present online.
 Besides building a better relationship with existing customers, the internet will also help you reach new markets and attract more traffic to your door, which ultimately leads to increased sales.

-You can break your branding online into 4 main categories; we will take a closer look at all of them.
+You can break your branding online into 4 main categories; below we’ll take a closer look at all of them.

 Your Website As a Second Door To Your Business